Why We Queue: A Psychologist Explains The Survival Instinct Driving India’s Petrol Panic

 "There was a lack of communication.
 People were not truly prepared, nor were they given time to prepare when the COVID-19 lockdown occurred.
 Consequently, one tends to focus on the bleakest, most catastrophic possibilities and prepares accordingly, a typical response to overt anxiety," the psychiatrist explained.

-"We are currently flooded with information from social media, electronic media and Instagram handles.
+"We are currently flooded with information from social media, electronic media among others.
 In such an environment, the most catastrophic news is usually what sticks," she added.

 Dr Kulkarni further observed that global instability directly exacerbates local fear.
 "Significant global shifts, such as the mass migrations occurring in West Asia, are broadcast incessantly across media platforms.
 These images evoke a level of panic that makes it difficult for people to internalise the factual data offered by the government," she noted.